DataDog/hiring-engineers/answers.md

 ![infra_dashboard](./images/infra_dashboard.png)

-In Datadog we have two types of main visualisation [Service](https://docs.datadoghq.com/tracing/visualization/#services) and [Resources](https://docs.datadoghq.com/tracing/visualization/#resources):
+In Datadog we have two types of main APM visualisations [Service](https://docs.datadoghq.com/tracing/visualization/#services) and [Resources](https://docs.datadoghq.com/tracing/visualization/#resources):

 - Service: A Service is a process providing access to an underlying resource Eg: Flask app, Apache, Ngnixn, Mysql etc.
 - Resource: A Resource is a function that would run on a Service Eg: Web request, SQL query etc.